 Flexible staffing, as the name suggests, is hiring staff or workforce as an alternative for some of the regular and permanent employees in an organization.
 It is a practice that helps to fill up a vacancy by recruiting temporary, part-time or independent individuals for a specific job.

-One of the essential benefits of encouraging the concept of flexible staffing is that there are fewer legal formalities and restrictions with this hired workforce and it ultimately proves beneficial to set terms for both the employer and the flexible staffing employee.
+One of the essential benefits of encouraging the concept is that there are fewer legal formalities and restrictions with this hired workforce and it ultimately proves beneficial to set terms for both the employer and the flexible staffing employee.

-More and more organizations are turning to develop strategies that will entail a dynamic mix of employees and this means recruiting full-time employees and highly skilled temporary professionals hired as flexible staffing.
+More and more organizations are turning to develop strategies that will entail a dynamic mix of full-time employees and highly skilled temporary professionals hired.
 It gives every organization an option for increasing or cutting down its staff as per the demand of the hour.

-They are now willing to sacrifice the permanency of the full-time job for flexible staffing as it will give them the necessary leeway to make related changes in their lifestyle.
+They are now willing to sacrifice the permanency of the full-time offer for an adjustable time as it will give them the necessary leeway to make related changes in their lifestyle.

 1. Leased employees